thomasyang44/sko-tech-academy/docs/agenda/agenda.md

 <a name="2022EMEA"></a>
 ??? note summary "Expand to view"

+    !!! warning
+        The schedule below in still under contruction and will be updated shortly.
+        Day 2,3,4 will start at 9:00 AM local time

     This event will be 4 days long with the following agenda:

     |Day   | Time          | Session / Activity                                           |